pyodide/pyodide-blog/content/posts/fpcast.md

 def f(n): print(n); f(n+1)
 f(0)
 ```
 gets up to 20135 calls before the segmentation fault.
-In various Pyodide
-versions we have the following results:
-{{< figure src="/depth_to_stack_overflow.png" caption="How many simple Python calls it takes to cause a stack overflow by browser and Pyodide version" >}}

 Note that setting the stack overflow anywhere near this high will lead to
 segmentation faults because a lot of code paths use more stack space per Python